-Creating and Preparing AMIs
+Preparing and Creating AMIs

+- Preparing an AMI

 - Creating an AMI

-- Bundling an AMI

 - How to Share AMIs

 - Creating Paid AMIs

-This section describes how to build, store, and share Amazon Machine Images (AMIs).
+This section describes how to prepare and create, and share Amazon Machine Images (AMIs).

-Creating an AMI
+Preparing an AMI

-Creating a Linux or UNIX AMI
+Preparing a Linux or UNIX AMIPreparing a Windows AMI

-• Creating a Windows AMI

-Creating a Linux or UNIX AMI
+Preparing a Linux or UNIX AMI

-- Starting with an Existing AMI - Creating an AMI through a Loopback File
+- Starting with an Existing AMI - Preparing an AMI through a Loopback File

-In Linux and UNIX, there are two common ways to create an AMI that offer a mix of ease of use and detailed customization levels.
+In Linux and UNIX, there are two common ways to prepare an AMI that offer a mix of ease of use and detailed customization levels.

-The easiest method involves starting from an existing public AMI and modifying it according to your requirements, as described in Starting with an Existing AMI.
+The easiest method involves starting from an existing public AMI and modifying it according to your requirements.
+This is applicable for both Amazon EBS-backed and Amazon S3-backed AMIs, and is described in Starting with an Existing AMI.

 Another approach is to build a fresh installation either on a stand-alone machine or on an empty file system mounted by loopback.
-This essentially entails building an operating system installation from scratch and is described in Creating an AMI through a Loopback File.
+This is only applicable for AMIs backed by Amazon S3 and entails building an operating system installation from scratch.
+For more information, see Preparing an AMI through a Loopback File.

-After the installation package has been built to your satisfaction, you must bundle it and upload it to Amazon Simple Storage Service (Amazon S3) as described in Bundling an AMI.
+After the installation package has been built to your satisfaction, you must create and register it as described in Creating an AMI.

-Creating a Linux or UNIX AMI requires you to download and install the AMI tools in addition to the API tools.
-For more information, refer to the Amazon Elastic Compute Cloud Getting Started Guide.
+Preparing an AMI backed by Amazon S3 requires you to download and install the AMI tools in addition to the API tools.
+The AMI tools are not required for AMIs that use Amazon EBS volumes as their root devices.
+For more information on AMI tools, refer to the Amazon Elastic Compute Cloud Getting Started Guide.

-This section provides detailed instructions on creating an AMI.
+This section provides detailed instructions on preparing an AMI.
 For information on quickly launching an existing AMI, go to the Amazon Elastic Compute Cloud Getting Started Guide.